thealjey/webcompiler/README.md

 ### Important!

-The resulting JavaScript and CSS files from `fe` are gzip compressed for performance (see [Gzip Components](https://developer.yahoo.com/performance/rules.html#gzip)), so make sure to provide a **"Content-Encoding"** header to the browser (e.g. `res.setHeader('Content-Encoding', 'gzip');`).
+The resulting JavaScript and CSS files from `feProd` are gzip compressed for performance (see [Gzip Components](https://developer.yahoo.com/performance/rules.html#gzip)), so make sure to provide a **"Content-Encoding"** header to the browser (e.g. `res.setHeader('Content-Encoding', 'gzip');`).